Gender in NDC Implementation

 While there are thousands of knowledge resources for countries to draw on to support their NDC implementation, countries often struggle to find and apply appropriate tools.
 The NDC Partnership is working to understand how to facilitate access to the technical and capacity building resources that countries can use and helping its knowledge partners provide knowledge support in the most effective ways possible.

 Through convenings, surveys, interviews, and research, the Partnership is surfacing lessons and recommendations to ensure knowledge resources are useful and impactful in climate planning and decision making.
+Summarizing these findings and recommendations, in 2019, the Support Unit produced an Insight Brief on "Understanding the Use of Knowledge Resources in Supporting Climate Action".
 More details on the convenings held can be found here.